 A typical vessel for this sort of comparison is the fabricated or misrepresented bit of text from the “olden days,” some document that purportedly demonstrates how our ancestors endured difficult lives amidst people who once held truly despicable beliefs.
 Want to prove that American slaveholders were even more vile than we could possibly imagine?
 Just point people to the apocryphal Slave Consultant’s Narrative.
 Remind someone what easy lives we lead these days by showing him an alleged list of rules for teachers from 1872.
 Or poke fun at Victorian sexual attitudes (or modern day feminism) by trotting out a piece of Advice to Young Brides.

-The question here is whether the piece quoted above really came from a home economics textbook.
-Is it real, or is it yet another of those "look how far we've come" fabrications?
-We know the graphic reproduced above (supposedly from the 13 May 1955 edition of a magazine called Housekeeping Monthly) is a fabrication: It didn't first appear until well after
+The question here is whether the piece reproduced above really came from a home economics textbook.
+Is it real, or is it yet another of those “look how far we’ve come” fabrications?
+We know the graphic reproduced above (supposedly from the

 However, before we head off to go dancing in the streets over this, safe and secure in our knowledge that this list of housewifely tips was just a bit of cooked-up nonsense, we’d better take another look at the wife’s role in the 1950s.
 And before we entirely write off Fascinating Womanhood as the source of the piece now in circulation, let’s take a peek between its covers, because it certainly contains plenty to make everyone from the diehard feminist to the “start the revolution without me” matron shudder, including these entries from a list of “DO’s and DON’TS”:

 DON’T: Show indifference, contempt, or ridicule towards his masculine abilities, achievements or ideas.

 DON’T: Try to excel him in anything which requires masculine ability.